fcuriel66/Book_Alchemy/README.md

 ## Features

+- Carrousel-like browsing of movies
+- Single or multiple user accounts
+- Personalized movies for each user
 - List all books (web page + API)
 - Add new book (form + API)
 - Edit existing book (form)